 Kevin Myers, Senior Pastor of 12Stone

-This is going to be a fun Christmas season as we bring joy to others and a smile to God!
+It was a fun and spiritually memorable season that brought much joy to others and a smile to God.

 Ultimately this points to the greatest kindness of all, the gift of his Son Jesus!
 Father, may this open doors so that others will receive the gift of eternal life!